gepetobio/cifonauta/README.md

 **Authors:** Alvaro E. Migotto & Bruno C. Vellutini

 **Support:** CNPq - National Council for Scientific and Technological Development, Call MCT / CNPq No. 42/2007 (process 551951/2008-7).

+== Vagrant support ==

+For this, you need to instal Virtual Box on [https://www.virtualbox.org/]

+On the root of the project, run `vagrant up` and it will install the Virtual Machine (VM).
+This may take some time... once it's completed, run `vagrant ssh` and you'll ssh the VM.

+Once on the VM, `cd /var/www` and you'll be in the root of the project.
+Then you should start running the server (this is the bit that needs to be complete).